The NESA Board

 Board member

-Paul was appointed as NESA CEO in December 2019.
-He is an ex-officio member of the NESA Board and current member of the ACARA Board and Non-Government Schools Not-For-Profit Advisory Committee.
+Paul Martin was appointed as NESA CEO in December 2019.
+He is an ex-officio member of the NESA Board and current member of the Australian Curriculum, Assessment and Reporting Authority (ACARA) Board.

 Paul has held past positions as: